rit-magic-spell-studios/Break-The-Vape-App/MATCHANDCATCH_CHANGELOG.md

 # Match and Catch Changelog

+## Unreleased
+* The player now needs to manually click to advance the tutorial

 ## v0.2.2 - June 20th, 2025
 * Added card backs with the Match And Catch logo
 * Replaced card numbers with images to make each of the cards more recognizable